spencertipping/tau/m/fabric.md

 ## `boost::context` continuation performance
-I just wrote [a benchmark](../dev/hackery/continuation-perf.cc) that takes 3.4s to execute 10M full-loop context switches (that is, switch into task, do something, switch back to main).
-That gives us an average of 340ns per full-loop switch.
+I just wrote [a benchmark](../dev/hackery/continuation-perf.cc) that takes 5.9s to execute 1B full-loop context switches (that is, switch into task, do something, switch back to main).
+That gives us an average of 5.9ns per full-loop switch.

-This means our continuation switching overhead will be <10% if each task can run for 3.4μs.
-We should be able to build some auto-sizing logic into the scheduler to add capacity when appropriate.
+That's stupidly fast, holy hell.
+Is `g++` optimizing the continuations out of the picture?

+## Multithreading
+I was originally thinking we'd try to make a multithreaded scheduler, but I don't think it's important.
+We can have each τ fabric be single-threaded and create more IPC-connected ones to get multicore parallelism.
+That way there's no difference between "cores on one machine" and "cores on other machines"; they're all separated by an IPC barrier.

+**Q:** how do we deal with bottlenecks that could be parallelized?
+I think we want fabric-affinity to be inferred from topology rather than explicitly specified.